Bathtub Buyer’s Guide

+Accurate pipe placement during rough plumbing is crucial for the installation of any bathtub.
 The tub drain should be under the tub filler and showerhead.
 It’s possible to change the location, but the expense is often a deal breaker and may not be possible, depending on the routing of the waste and vent system.
 Alcove tubs are left or right-drain, determined when looking into the alcove from outside.
 Freestanding, drop-in, undermount, and corner installations can be left, right, or center.

 From FineHomebuilding #287